Ispmanager 6 lite, pro, host

 To delete the error log, enter Web-server SettingsWWW logs → select the log → press ClearOK.

 Deleting the query log from the control panel interface is not supported.
 This is to ensure that logs are rotated correctly.
-If you need to delete the query log for a domain, run the following command on the server with ISPmanager:
+If you need to delete the query log for a domain, run the following command on the server with ispmanager:

-echo "" > /var/www/httpd-logs/<WWW domain>.access.log
+echo "" > /var/www/httpd-logs/<domain>.access.log

 Comments to the command